PeterMcteague/DotaSpy/readme.txt

 It should then ask for a player to be searched for.

 Then it should show information about that player for their past X games.
 For example most common role, most played 3 heroes, name, profile picture and more.

+In future releases I plan to:
+-Redo some of the code to remove global variables and make use of functions -Make the UI more aesthetically pleasing.
+-Add more functionality.